Wheatfield – A Confrontation

-Instead, it was her hope to have visitors feel they were not just observing a work of art, instead, living it, stepping into a mysterious landscape in which the famous Statue of Liberty appears to poke out of a country field.
+Instead, she hoped to have visitors feel they were not just observing a work of art, instead, living it, stepping into a mysterious landscape in which the famous Statue of Liberty appears to poke out of a country field.

 How Denes created this work

-The project was not an impromptu, as Denes was commissioned by the Public Art Fund to produce a massive public art for the area of Manhattan.
+The project was not impromptu, as the Public Art Fund commissioned Denes to produce a massive public art for Manhattan.
 To prepare the site for the wheat field, the artist started by getting rid of debris and trash and clearing the enormous landfill.

 The plantation was tended to and maintained for four months, where workers cleared wheat smut, weeded, fertilized, and sprayed against mildew fungus.
 An irrigation system also had to be set up.

 The wheat was harvested on August 16, yielding over 1000 pounds of healthy, golden grains.
-After harvesting the crop, some of the yields was used as a horse field for the New York’s mounted police.
+After harvesting the crop, some of the yields were used as a horse field for New York’s mounted police.